dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ...
 ```

-These output files provide explicit information regarding sequence selection, and provide accession numbers that can be used to create the unfiltered and filtered fasta files.
+These output files provide explicit information regarding which sequence has been selected for all taxa and loci.
+In addition, they provide accession numbers that can be used to re-create the fasta files used.

 ---------------

 ### Make_Acc_Table.py <a name="MAT"></a>

-The goal of this script is to create a table of accession numbers for each taxon and locus from a directory of fasta files, where each fasta file represents a different locus.
+The goal of `Make_Acc_Table.py` is to create a table of accession numbers for each taxon and locus from a directory of fasta files, where each fasta file represents a different locus.
+These files must have been previously screened such that each taxon is only represented by a single sequence per locus.

 A complete set of taxa is inferred from all the fasta files.
 By default the names constructed are binomial (genus and species).
 If subspecies names are also desired, the optional `-s ` flag must be used and a text file of subspecies names must be supplied.
 The same taxon list from previous steps can be used here, but only the subspecies names are extracted from this list.
-If a record matches an included subspecies label it will be used, otherwise the binomial name will be used.
+If a record matches an included subspecies label then the subspecies name will be used, otherwise the binomial name will be used.

-The accession numbers are obtained across loci for each taxon.
-If the taxon is not present in a fasta file, it will appear in the table as a dash.
-The names of the columns will match the fasta names, and the rows are composed of taxon names in alphabetical order.
+For every taxon, the accession numbers are obtained from each locus.
+If the taxon is not present in a fasta file (locus), it will appear in the table as a dash.
+The names of the columns will match the fasta file names, and the rows are composed of taxon names in alphabetical order.

-Note this script can process unaligned or aligned fasta files, but they must have the original description lines (not relabeled).
+**Note**: This script can process unaligned or aligned fasta files, but they must have the original description lines (not relabeled), and taxa must only contain a single sequence per locus.

 #### Basic Usage: